 With certain dishes, such as khao kha mu (pork trotter stewed in soy sauce and served with rice), whole Thai peppers and raw garlic are served in addition to the sour chili sauce.
 Cucumber is sometimes eaten to cool the mouth with particularly spicy dishes.
 They often feature as a garnish, especially with one-dish meals.
 The plain rice, sticky rice or the khanom chin (Thai rice noodles) served alongside a spicy Thai curry or stir fry, tends to counteract the spiciness.

-This particular dish is a renowned ‘hangover’ dish, though TFD strongly endorses eating any time, my Citizens – its flavor is incomparable!
+This particular dish is a renowned ‘hangover’ dish, though TFD strongly endorses eating it any time, Citizens!
 I’ve made the usual tweaks to the recipe to bring it to succulent, spicy perfection for my palate, including the eccentric but delicious (and optional) use of a bit of Sichuan peppercorn oil for an extra kick.